 Each of the hotel staff members I encountered was gracious and helpful, making change for the bus, checking shuttle schedules, and arranging taxis.
 I was able to store my luggage at the hotel while I was on an overnight camping trip the day before I checked in.
 The hotel also offered laundry services, which I found to be prompt, if expensive.
 Self-parking on the street or in a nearby lot is free.

-With just about all the amenities and services you’d expect from a quality hotel in Reykjavik, the Icelandair Marina goes the extra mile when it comes to light-hearted charm and a dose of Icelandic personality, ensuring guests feel like they could be no where else but in Reykjavik’s historic harbor.
+With just about all the amenities and services you’d expect from a quality hotel in Reykjavik, the Reykjavik Marina – Berjaya Iceland Hotels goes the extra mile when it comes to light-hearted charm and a dose of Icelandic personality, ensuring guests feel like they could be no where else but in Reykjavik’s historic harbor.

 If you go: Check-in is at 2pm and check-out is at noon.
-Room rates start at around $190-$280 per night, depending on the season.
-Book directly with the hotel or you can make a reservation through agoda.com or Hotels.com.
+Room rates now top $300 per night, higher still in the summer.
+You can make a reservation through agoda.com or Booking.com.